franciscotobar/devportal/guides/rif-relay/smart-wallets.md

 ## RIF Relay SDK

-The SDK was developed to interact with a dapp and simplify the process of interacting with RIF Relay.
-The process to create an instance of RIF Relay SDK can be found [RIF Relay SDK](/guides/rif-relay/integrate#rif-relay-sdk).
+The SDK was developed to simplify the interaction between dapps and RIF Relay.
+For further details about the SDK usage, please refer to the [related guide](/guides/rif-relay/integrate#rif-relay-sdk).

 ## Ways to create smart wallets